wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/survey-architecture.md

-**Microsoft Teams** is central to the logical architecture of productivity services in Microsoft 365, including data governance, security, and compliance capabilities.
-Teams is built on Office 365 groups, Microsoft Graph, and the same enterprise-level security, compliance, and manageability as the rest of Office 365.
+**Microsoft Teams** is central to productivity services in Microsoft 365, including data governance, security, and compliance capabilities.
+Team is built on Office 365 groups, Microsoft Graph, and the same enterprise-level security, compliance, and manageability as the rest of Office 365.

 ## How does Teams interact with underlying technologies?